sniperkit/examplefasthttp/README.md

 A sample of the fast http server that accepts the json, and returns the result from the database in the format json.

 Run

-    go run main.go db.go

-    or if you have Linux

     ./bin/linux/app

 Request